-XU Tao has served as our executive director since December 2018.
-Mr. Xu has served as the chief financial officer of Beike Zhaofang (Beijing) Technology Co., Ltd. since 2016.
+XU Tao has served as the chief financial officer of Beike Zhaofang (Beijing) Technology Co., Ltd. since 2016.
 Prior to that, Mr. Xu was the chief financial officer of SenseTime Technology (China) Co., Ltd. from June to November in 2016.
 Between 2014 and 2015, he served as the chief financial officer of Didi Infinity Technology Development Limited Company.
 Prior to that, Mr. Xu was the chief financial officer of Dimension Data Information Technology (Beijing) Co., Ltd. from 2011 to 2014.
 From 2008 to 2011, Mr. Xu served as the financial director of China in Sun Microsystems China Co., Ltd. From 2001 to 2008, Mr. Xu served as the chief financial officer at Lucent Technology (China) Co., Ltd. Prior to that, he worked as the financial manager of Beijing Sohu Internet Information Service Co., Ltd. from 1999 to 2001 and worked at Pepsi Cola (China) Co., Ltd. between 1996 and 1998.
 Mr. Xu received his bachelor's degree in accounting from Capital University of Economics and Business in 1996 and a master's degree in international accounting from the University of New South Wales in 2005.

-XU Wangang has served as our executive director since December 2018.
-Mr. Xu has been our co-chief operating officer since 2018.
+XU Wangang has been our co-chief operating officer since 2018.
 Prior to that, he worked as the general manager and the head of western region from 2015 to 2018 at Chengdu Lianjia Real Estate Brokerage Co., Ltd., an affiliate of our company.
 Between 2004 and 2015, Mr. Xu served as the general manager of Sichuan Yicheng Real Estate Brokerage Co., Ltd. Mr. Xu started his career as a staff member in technology R&D at No.10 Research Institute of Ministry of Information Industries and its affiliates (now known as China Electronics Technology Group Corporation No.10 Research Institute) in 1986, where he was promoted to a manager later.
 Mr. Xu graduated from University of Electronic Science and Technology of China with a bachelor's degree in electronic engineering in 1986.